defold/doc/docs/en/manuals/app-manifest.md

 # App manifest

-The application manifest is used to exclude or control which features to include in the engine.
-Excluding unused features of the engine is a recommended best practice since it will decrease the final binary size of your game.
+The application manifest controls which features and backends are linked into the engine.
+Excluding unused features is recommended because it decreases the final binary size of your game.
+The application manifest also contains build-time options such as the minimum supported HTML5 browser versions and WebAssembly memory settings.
-Also application manifest contains some options to control compiling code for HTML5 platform like minimum browser supported version/memory settings that's also can affect on result binary size.

 ![](images/app_manifest/create-app-manifest.png)